tcarland/kdc-ansible/README.md

 ## Configuration:

   Create an inventory for KDC pair consisting of two hosts.
-The playbook currently only accounts for one slave KDC.
+The playbook currently only accounts for one secondary KDC.
 So for a given inventory you might have a *hosts* file of the following:
 ```
 [primary]